ThePikefish/priceScraper/README.md

 # priceScraper

 Compares given product's prices in given K-Ruoka stores.

-Takes a link to a K-Ruoka product and short names of K-Ruoka stores as input.
+Takes a link to or a search term for a K-Ruoka product and short names of K-Ruoka stores as input.

 ### Requirements
 - beautifulsoup4